radgrad/docusaurus2/docs/developers/patterns/labels.md

 A UserLabel is even more simple than the above labels: they take a required username (i.e. email address) and an optional size parameter.

-For example, the following four invocations for four hypothetical users:
+For example, here are four invocations for four hypothetical users:

 ```
 <UserLabel username={profile.username}/>